 In 2020, City of Port Phillip engaged Bourke + Bouteloup Architects.
 View the latest EcoCentre Redevelopment designs (PDF).

-Designed to operate with net zero energy and water usage, the project is also targeting a 6 Star GBCA Green Star (as-built) rating.
-The new construction has been designed to join an exclusive club of only 500 buildings worldwide that produce more clean energy than it consumes, offsetting all embodied carbon used during construction.
+Designed to operate with net zero energy and water usage, the project aspires to join an exclusive club of only 500 buildings worldwide that produce more clean energy than it consumes, offsetting all embodied carbon used during construction.
 The timber within the building has been specifically sourced to protect biodiversity.
 The structure, services and materials used in the build will aim to provide a ‘net positive’ effect for the local environment.

-Showcasing state-of-the-art sustainable building practises and technology, the EcoCentre aims to achieve a 6 Star Green Star ‘World Leadership’ rating.
+Showcasing state-of-the-art sustainable building practises and technology, the EcoCentre will apply for Green Star certification.
 The new EcoCentre will be a Cross Laminated Timber (CLT) structure with a highly-insulated thermal envelope.
 The new site will be fully electric, with PV and energy storage for minimal reliance on the grid.
 It will also have high levels of indoor environmental quality (IEQ), using Passive House principles with locally sourced and readily available technologies.
 The EcoCentre will continue its focus on the conservation of indigenous plants of the ‘Sandbelt’ region, growing onsite and by supporting propagation and replanting of local native plants.

 Because the Botanic Gardens is listed on the Victorian Heritage Register, this project requires a heritage permit to ensure that the new building does not impact the heritage significance of the gardens.
 Heritage Victoria has reviewed the plans for the redevelopment and, following a statutory advertised public consultation process in August / September 2020, have provided a Heritage permit for the construction works.The consultant team includes a heritage consultant who will be actively working with Heritage Victoria to ensure the permit requirements are met.